flatten-official/flatten-somalia/docs/Database Script Testing Procedure.md

 There should exists multiple unit tests with diverse seed data.

+Unit tests should test behaviour for "bad" data, crashes and edge cases.

 #### B. Testing on the dev database

 The dev database contains a jumble of throw away data that has been collected over time.